paulb00th/gdt/content/en/our-diving/our-diving.md

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please Contact Us
+If you would like to book a dive master course, please [Contact Us](/contact?message=Enquiry%20about%20Dive%20Master%20Course)

 {{< image-row images="img/our-diving/DM1.png,img/our-diving/DM2.png" paddingTop="10px" >}}

 <div class="grey-bar"></div>

-#### Enrixed Air (Nitrox)
+#### Enriched Air (Nitrox)

 [See Our Prices](/our-diving/our-prices)

-If you would like to book an Open Water course, please [Contact Us] (/contact)
+If you would like to book an enriched air course, please [Contact Us](/contact?message=Enquiry%20about%20Enriched%20Air%20Course)

 {{< image-row images="img/our-diving/EAN1.png,img/our-diving/EAN2.png" paddingTop="10px" >}}